SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

 - **Connected Device Name**: Set by the connector when a valid element ID is set and refreshed on element startup.
 - **Connected Device Port**: A custom string.
 No checks are done by the connector.
 (Saved)

-These parameters are used by Automation scripts.Records in this table are not deleted, even if boards or ports disappear from the system.
+These parameters are used by Automation scripts.
+Records in this table are not deleted, even if boards or ports disappear from the system.

 ### HF3 - Service Info